-Women and LGBT travelers may report occasional hassles and news out of India isn’t always the most positive for marginalized communities, but all-in-all, India is a safe and enjoyable destination for tourism.
+Women and LGBTQ travelers may report occasional hassles and news out of India isn’t always the most positive for marginalized communities, but all-in-all, India is a safe and enjoyable destination for tourism.

 When booking a tour in India, be mindful of the local culture to haggle for prices.
 Many things can be booked in advance from the online tour booking agencies, and local guides are always available for hire at just about every tourist attraction.
 Oftentimes you’ll find a sign posted at the attraction clearly stating (in English) the government-approved pricing for guides.

 India has a complicated relationship with its LGBTQ rights.
 The country previously legalized same-sex marriage but recently the court system overturned this.
 Societally, most of the India population still has a ways to go in supporting LGBTQ equality.

 You’ll find big cities are more open to LGBTQ rights and individuals.
 GayBombay.org is one of India’s most accessible sites for discovering LGBTQ things to do across India.
 The GayBombay website organizes semi-regular parties and events—usually announced on the website and then the location revealed through WhatsApp groups.

 India does host annual gay pride parades.
 Bangalore and Mumbai seem to be the biggest and most recognized.
 India’s best gay cities for travelers include Mumbai, Bangalore, New Delhi and other places like Goa and Pune.